Kinji Fukasaku: Career

-Fukasaku studied cinema at Nihon University, in the country's first film department, before switching to the literature department for scriptwriting his junior year.
+Fukasaku studied cinema at Nihon University, in the country's first film department, before switching to the literature department for screenwriting during his junior year.
 There he studied under Kogo Noda and Katsuhito Inomata.
 After graduating in 1953, Fukasaku became an assistant director at Toei in June 1954, where he worked under people such as Masahiro Makino and Yasushi Sasaki.

 Fukasaku made his directorial debut in 1961 with the two featurettes Drifting Detective: Tragedy in the Red Valley and Drifting Detective: Black Wind in the Harbor, starring Sonny Chiba.
 His first feature-length film for the New Toei subsidiary was High Noon for Gangsters that same year.
 His first film produced in color was Gang vs. G-Men (1962).
 His first film for the Toei Company proper was The Proud Challenge the following year starring Kōji Tsuruta.
 He had his breakthrough hit in 1964 with Ken Takakura starring in Jakoman and Tetsu.
 From 1966 to 1971, he created several modern gang films for Toei usually starring Tsuruta, such as Ceremony of Disbanding (1967), Gambler's Farewell (1968), and Japan Organized Crime Boss (1969).

 Thanks to a non-exclusive contract, he also directed Black Lizard, based on Yukio Mishima's stage adaptation of the Edogawa Rampo novel, and Black Rose Mansion for Shochiku both of which starred the transvestite actor Akihiro Miwa.
 In 1968 he directed The Green Slime, a United States-Japan science fiction co-production.